DanielTockan/Rainforest-Store/README.md

 The Rainforest E-Store is a full-stack application where customers can complete their online shopping, through a clean and user friendly interface.
 It was built using Flask, Python, a postgreSQL relational databse for the back-end,  and a React front-end.

 The concept was inspired by the growing trend of retail businesses improving their online presence during this time.
-The project presented a considerable increase in complexity in comparison to the projects covered within our classwork.
+The project presented a considerable increase in complexity compared to the projects covered within my classwork.

-This was my final and most challenging project with GA, but also my most enjoyble.
+This paired project was my final and most challenging with GA, but also the most enjoyble.
 Despite only having being taught Python and SQL the week prior, I got very comfortable with the languages and creating intricate table relationships.

 Upon completion, the project was deployed via Heroku.